Dog ear cropping is a centuries-old practice that is still performed in some places today, most notably throughout the United States.

 You may wonder why people crop dogs’ ears?
 There are different reasons.

-In breeder and dog show circles, dog ear cropping is typically done to ensure the dog will conform to the breed show standard, which may call for a specific ear shape or size.
+- Breeder and dog show circles, cropping is typically done to ensure the dog will conform to the breed show standard, which may call for a specific ear shape or size.

-In hunting circles, dog ear cropping is generally performed to ensure the ears will not interfere with tracking or retrieving prey.
+- Hunting circles, ear cropping is generally performed to ensure the ears will not interfere with tracking or retrieving prey.

-In veterinary circles, dog ear cropping is sometimes performed when there is a history of ear infections.
+- Veterinary circles, cropping is sometimes performed when there is a history of ear infections.